 Many aspects of time-series data will not easily be matched to a pattern, nor able to be predicted with a model.
-To reflect the uncertainty of forecast outcomes in the first forecast years, AEMO applies a dispersion arounds its centrala scenario, similar to a simulated random walk with a deterministic drift term.
-To ensure the dispersion reflects forward-looking uncertainty, thishe dispersion estimation utilises and accounts for:
+To reflect the uncertainty of forecast outcomes in the first forecast years, AEMO applies a dispersion around a scenario, similar to a simulated random walk with a deterministic drift term.
+To ensure the dispersion reflects forward-looking uncertainty, the dispersion estimation utilises and accounts for:

-- The quality of the fit of the trend-forecasting model (95% Confidence Interval). - The standard deviation in-detrended weather normalised annual consumption.
+- The quality of the fit of the forecasting model (95% Confidence Interval). - The standard deviation in-detrended weather normalised annual consumption.